"Sextortion Email (Monero)" removal guide

 What is "Sextortion Email (Monero)" scam?

-"Sextortion Email (Monero)" is the name of a scam which scammers send with a purpose to trick people into paying them money.
-Scammers seek to trick recipients into believing that they have recorded a humiliating video which they will spread on the Internet if they will not receive a particular amount of Monero cryptocurrency.
-There are many similar scams, none of them should be trusted.
-People who receive such fraudulent emails should ignore and delete them.
+"Sextortion Email (Monero)" is the name of a scam sent to trick people into paying criminals.
+Scammers seek to trick recipients into believing that they have recorded a humiliating video, which they will proliferate on the internet unless a specific sum of Monero cryptocurrency is paid.
+There are many similar scams online, none of which should be trusted.
+If you receive these fraudulent emails, simply ignore and delete them.

-Scammer behind this email claims that recipient's computer is infected with a remote administration tool (RAT) that allowed him to access and control a computer.
-He claims that he was able to access user's desktop, camera, microphone and used them to record a video while a recipient was watching some adult video.
-He threatens to send that video to all recipient's contacts, post it on social networks, publish it on the whole web, including the dark web.
-To prevent this from happening, recipients are asked to pay $1000 in Monero cryptocurrency.
-It supposed to be done in two days and using the provided Monero (XMR) address.
-We strongly recommend not to fall for this scam, all claims in it are not true.
-The best option is to simply ignore this email and not to trust any other emails of this kind in the future.
+The scammer behind this email claims that the recipient's computer is infected with a remote administration tool (RAT), which allowed access and control of the computer.
+The scammer was apparently able to access the desktop, camera, and microphone, which were used to record a video whilst the recipient was apparently watching an adult video.
+A threat is made to send the video to all of the recipient's contacts, post it on social networks, and publish it on the entire web, including the dark web.
+To prevent this, recipients are asked to pay $1000 in the Monero cryptocurrency.
+This must be done within two days and using the Monero (XMR) address provided.
+Do not fall for this scam, since all claims are false.
+The best option is to simply ignore this email, and do not trust any similar emails in future.

 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):